joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/06/30/nyregion/utica-police-teen-shooting.html

 **Soma Golden Behr, Longtime Senior Editor at The Times, Dies at 84**\
-`She was the first woman to serve as the paper’s national editor, and she rose to assistant managing editor, generating ideas for prizewinning articles.`\
+`She was the first woman to serve as the paper’s national editor.
+She rose to assistant managing editor, generating ideas for prizewinning articles.`\
 https://nytimes.com/2024/06/30/business/media/soma-golden-behr-dead.html

 **Small Plane With 5 Aboard Crashes in Rural Upstate New York**\